szymon-polaczy/Observe-Yor-Estimates/README.md

 - `/daily-update` - Trigger an immediate daily update
 - `/weekly-update` - Trigger an immediate weekly summary
 - `/monthly-update` - Trigger an immediate monthly summary
+- `/full-sync` - Trigger a complete synchronization of all data

 **Setup Requirements**:
 1. Create a Slack app with slash commands pointing to your server